AshvinGudaliya/iOS-TicketBooking-Viper/README.md

 # iOS-TicketBooking-Viper
-This repository contains a detailed Tracking Booking System app that implements VIPER architecture in iOS using libraries and frameworks like CoreData, UIKit etc.
+This repository contains a detailed implementation of a Movies Ticket Booking System app using the VIPER architecture in iOS.
+It leverages libraries and frameworks such as CoreData, UIKit, and more.